 Great Lakes Surf RadarYou Can Surf the Lakes!

-Hello, my name is Evgeny.
-I started surfradar.info back in 2011, while I was living in Toronto, Ontario.
+Hello, I started surfradar.info back in 2011, while I was living in Toronto, Ontario.
 I support and develop it since then when I have time.

 The mission of the project is to make life of surfers in the Great Lakes region easier.
 That is achieved through enabling planning for surfing sessions on the Great Lakes; providing surfers of the Great Lakes with knowledge and access to equipment and gear.